Facebook for Private Investigators

 I personally follow a few investigation companies on Facebook to show support for the business and because if they post any news I want to hear about it.
 I am not the norm and if you are reading this you are not likely the norm either.

-The one worry that owners have about their Facebook page is the amount of likes as this can add social clout and add a tiny bit to their legitimacy.
+The one worry that owners have about their Facebook page is a number of like,s as this can add social clout and add a tiny bit to their legitimacy.
 If you are worried about this then you can easily run a few Facebook adds and you will have Facebook followers in a short amount of time.
 If you have plenty of friends to follow your business page then that would be a better way to go and save yourself a few bucks.

 Does a Facebook page for an investigation company influence a customer’s decision about choosing you?